CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 $$ (eq_laplace2)

 In Eq. {eq}`eq_laplace` and {eq}`eq_laplace2`, $\delta_{\textrm{na}}(n,m)$ has value $0$ if $\mathcal{I}[n,m]$ is
-non available (a missing value in the swath, or missing values outside the coverage of the swath) and
+non-available (a missing value in the swath, or missing values outside the coverage of the swath) and
 $\delta_{\textrm{ice}}(n,m)$ is $1$ only over ice pixels, as specified by the ice/water/land mask.
 It means that only *valid*, *sea ice* pixels enter the Laplacian field in order to limit spurious features